sensorlab/logatec-portal/cr-etel-tutorial.md

     CLUSTER_UID=lgt-industrial python 03-query.py

-This should produce output similar to the following:
+This should produce output similar to the following.
+Note that since we did not configure the logging library, the raw ALH requests are not printed in this example.

     Spectrum sensing configurations for node 25:
     dev #0, CC2500, 4 configs: